academie-de-espee/academie-de-espee.github.io/other-articles/leg-wounds.md

 been a flick of the point delivered onto the cloth a rent into the flesh.
 The thrusting wound was also moved into by the wounded party.
 The moral of the story from this angle seems to be that no one truly controls the fight.
-<BR><BR>

 Thirdly, the disparity in the effects of the wounds was also suprising.
 True, the puncture wound was three times as deep as the tip cut.
 But it was far more than three times as effective.
 The tip cut did not deter the wounded fighter one whit in continuing the fight while the thrust to the leg